zeam-foundation/.github/profile/README.md

 ---

 ## What Does ZEAM Do?

+This is a substrate-level system.

+**Problem: Cloud storage and server farms are not viable in the longterm.**
+We all know it.
+We can only build so many server farms.
+Energy and cooling is a major issue.
+Yet we require more and more data space.

+**ZEAM fixes that.**
+ZEAM leverages the underutilized idle space and compute of the billions of computers and devices out there.
+The system becomes STRONGER as more people connect... and still maintains privacy through encryption and sharding of data.

 **Problem: AI guesses instead of remembering.**
 Most AI systems don’t actually remember anything.
 They generate answers based on patterns—not facts, not continuity, not anchored experience.